PandaHugMonster/php-simputils/README.md

 ## Important notes

-1. Currently JSON serialization and deserialization does not work properly.
+1. Currently, JSON serialization and deserialization does not work properly.
    Please do not rely on it for now! **IMPORTANT!**
    When fix for this problem comes, and you are using current logic - you might get into a broken code logic.
 Please do not use `\spaf\simputils\PHP::serialize()` and